upvalue/react-native-alarms/README.md

 ### launchMainActivity()

 A convenience method which can be used to launch the main activity when an alarm goes off.
 For e.g. an alarm clock application.
-May be irritating to users, use sparingly and prefer notifications.
+May be irritating to users if an app launches when they do not expect it, use sparingly.

 ### AlarmEmitter